nofatclips/codecademy-ember/01-What-is-Ember/04-Template-Thy-Name-is-Application/readme.md

         some markup here
     </script>

+What happened, then, is that our first template was saved with a name of `application`.
+Our second template was also saved with a name of `application`, overwriting the first one.
+So we actually ended up with a single template, which is the one shown on the screen!
+But then again: why does anything shows at all?

-Also (again, by default) when the application starts, Ember looks for a template called (surprise, surprise!) `application` and displays it on the screen.
+That's because (again, by default) when the application starts Ember looks for a template called (surprise, surprise!) `application` and displays it on the screen.

 This is a common pattern in Ember: if elements are aptly named following a certain convention, you don't need to specify which one to use.
 In this case we didn't need to configure which template to show at startup.
-You can always override this defaults, but why would you do that?
+You can always override these defaults, but why would you do that?

 To put it in buzzwords: Ember relies on **convention over configuration**.
+And you should too.